 - 1. Demonstrate professional growth throughout the fieldwork experience. (evaluations) - 2.
 Discuss personal career plans and interests, in consideration of their work-related skills, talents and limitations. (professional development reflection; evaluations) - 3.
 Demonstrate oral presentation and written communication skills as appropriate to the agency's work. (oral presentation, project report, evaluations) - 4.
 Describe the agency in terms of the important challenges it faces that impact how healthcare is delivered. (agency report) - 5.
-Discuss strategies and approaches used by the agency to navigate challenges related to regulatory matters, ethical concerns and human diversity (such as variation related to
+Discuss strategies and approaches used by the agency to support diversity, equity ,and inclusion, i.e. variation related to socioeconomic status, gender, gender identity and expression, age, race, ethnicity, sexual identity, and/or disability. (agency report)

-- socioeconomic status, gender, gender identity, age, race, ethnicity, sexual identity, and/or disability). (agency report) - 6.
-Demonstrate the ability to use appropriate financial and managerial methods and tools to access and analyze data to support decision-making in a healthcare setting. (project report & oral presentation) - 7.
+- 6. Demonstrate the ability to use appropriate financial and managerial methods and tools to access and analyze data to support decision-making in a healthcare setting. (project report & oral presentation) - 7.
 Discuss how the agency's work relates to course content. (weekly logs; professional development reflection)